dcodermobile/Dcoder-community-blocks/CONTRIBUTING.md

 ### Process

 - Make a fork of this repo in your account.
+- Make sure you have nodejs installed and then in the root of the project run `npm init`, this will setup pre commit hook to format the code with prettier.
 - Add a folder to add a new block inside the repo, you can create a block for any application or apis available.
 You can use this list for [ideas](https://github.com/dcodermobile/Dcoder-community-blocks/blob/main/Roadmap.md) on apps to create block.
 - Use [dcoder-cli](https://www.npmjs.com/package/@dcodermobile/dcoder-cli) to initialise a Dcoder block with base template, login from cli with `dcoder-cli login` and run `dcoder-cli block init`
 - At the moment editing exiting blocks is not allowed, you can create new blocks, test them and then raise a PR, only original creators should do a PR for exisitng block.